loopyd/s3dbmanager/README.md

 ## Manage it in the draconic way!

-This script backs up MariaDB to s3 bucket and back, with a lot of features in a portable design!
+This script backs up MySQL to s3 bucket and back, with a lot of features in a portable design!

 ## Benefits

 This script has some benefits over others:

 - Automatic dependency installing (s3cmd, libzip2, openssl and gpg are verified)
-- Automatic configuration of s3cmd with dotfile (``.s3localcfg``) in temporary directory based upon the command line arguments so each run can uniquely use different buckets and different endpoints/regions
+- Backup encryption and backup compression with openssl

 ## Caveouts

 This script has some limitations:

 - currently only works on debian and ubuntu systems
-- doesn't work on old versions of MySQL (needs MariaDB)
 - does not support incremental backups (that have to construct the final from a master backup followed by the additional slave backups)
 - does not support partitioned table backup restore